Donald Dean Summerville: Political career

 He was first elected to city council in 1955 as the alderman for Ward 8, in east-end Toronto, that included The Beaches neighbourhood.
 He served until 1958, then he was elected to the Toronto Board of Control – the city hall executive council – in 1959 and served until 1961.
 He was elected mayor of Toronto in December 1962 and took office on New Year's Day 1963.

 On 19 November 1963, Summerville suffered a fatal heart attack while playing in a charity hockey game at the George Bell Arena in the west-end Toronto neighbourhood known as The Junction.
-The fire department arrived about three minutes after it was called, but because ambulances in the area were already on call, an ambulance had to be dispatched from Yonge Street at Davenport Road and did not arrive until about 15 minutes after it was called, arriving at 8:55 p.m.
+The fire department arrived about three minutes after it was called, but because ambulances in the area were already on call, an ambulance had to be dispatched from Yonge Street at Davenport Road (about five miles or eight kilometres away from George Bell Arena) and did not arrive until about 15 minutes after it was called, arriving at 8:55 p.m.
 At very high speeds, he was rushed to St. Joseph Hospital in the High Park area, and died there at 9:05 p.m.
 Mayor Philip Givens, who succeeded Summerville, called for an inquest into why the emergency response was so slow.
 The inquiry into the emergency response to his death found that the closest ambulance was not sent because its service did not have jurisdiction over The Junction and so was not called.

 That led to the creation of the Department of Emergency Services and the amalgamation of Metropolitan Toronto's various local ambulance services.